 - If you notice any scheduled reports that have a size of 0kb, try moving that first and refreshing your Scheduled Reports, as that is likely the corrupt schedule.

 - If not, continue onto the steps below.

 Move Schedules Back

-Each time you insert one of these schedules back into the folder be sure to check “Schedule Report” within Chronicall to be sure that it's there.
-If you see it once you click under Schedule Report, that confirms that the scheduled report that was just moved has no issues.
+- Each time you insert one of these schedules back into the folder be sure to close and reopen “Schedule Report” within Chronicall to be sure that it's there.
+If you see it once you click under Schedule Report, that confirms that the scheduled report that was just moved has no issues

 - Do this for each individual schedule until all of the schedules disappear once again (Be sure to click “cancel” each time you insert a new schedule before you get back into “Schedule Report”).